 - Plaque is a soft yellow-grayish substance that adheres to tooth surfaces.

-- It is an organized biofilm primarily composed of bacteria in a matrix of glycoproteins and extracellular polysaccharides.
+- It is an organised biofilm primarily composed of bacteria in a matrix of glycoproteins and extracellular polysaccharides.

 - Plaque cannot be removed by rinsing or using sprays.